rh-ecosystem-edge/accelerator_templates/observability/ptemplate-observability.md

 ## Introduction

-Kubernetes is designed to talk to Prometheus for the logging and graphing of metrics.
+Kubernetes is designed to talk use Prometheus to gather metrics on what is going on.
+These metrics can then be passed to Grafana for logging and graphing.
 This means there is good support for gathering and communicating values in the golang libraries.

 There are two things that need to be done in the operator, firstly registering a data structure for each metric to be gathered, and secondly actually gathering the metrics.
 The actual sending of the metrics to Prometheus is then handled automatically.